njh27/spikesorting_fullpursuit/README.md

 for a single channel discovered in that segment.
 This step is done in memory for improved processing speed because it is unlikely to consume more memory than the clustering step across multiple processes.

+## VERSION 2.0
+Two major clustering algorithm improvements were added as options.
+These options specifically improve clustering where the data points are distributed with non-uniform density over the clustering space, such as is often the case with UMAP projections or during late stage merge testing across typical PCA projections.
+The previous iso-cut algorithm is prone to major errors that inappropriately combine clusters or parts of clusters under certain conditions of point density, cluster comparison order and cluster size.
+These options can provide clustering improvement and in the worst case result in a (small) increase in the number of clusters found, i.e. it enhances the overall algorithm strategy to favor incorrect splits over incorrect merges.
+1) Matching cluster size for pairwise comparisons with "match_cluster_size".
+When comparing a large cluster, A, of size N, with a smaller cluster, B, of size n, the n points in A nearest B are used for the iso-cut test instead of all points in A. This prevents the situation where a large cluster can consume small clusters that are distant, especially in the case that the large cluster is multi-modal along the comparison axis.
+2) Checking the validity of split decisions by requiring that splits increase the distance between the clusters being compared.
+For more details about what has changed in version 2.0, see the [CHANGELOG](CHANGELOG.md).

 The most recent version of pyopencl can be installed with conda using:
 ```